 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.3 Action: Provide supplemental materials and targeted instruction for all EL and RFEP students, including LTELs.
-Need: 10% of EL students were reclassified in 2024.
-61.7% of EL students made progress toward proficiency on the 2023 dashboard.
+Need: 10% of EL students were reclassified in 2024, and this metric grew with the supports in place in 2025.
+ELPI progress decreased YOY.
 EL students demonstrate an achievement gap in CAASPP math and ELA proficiency on the 2023 dashboard, as described in the metrics above.
 Scope: Limited to Unduplicated Student Group(s) The school will increase the percentage of English learners who make progress toward English proficiency and who demonstrate proficiency on the ELPAC with a Level 4 through ELD standards- based curriculum, supplemental programs to target EL students' specific language needs at tiers 2 and 3, and ongoing professional development for staff.
 In addition, we will increase the percentage of EL students' demonstrating proficiency in Math and ELA on the CAASPP through elevated professional development for all Integrated ELD teachers, and supplemental programs to target EL students' specific content area needs at tiers 2 and 3.
 EL Progress Indicator, EL Reclassification Rates (Metrics 1.5, 1.6)